tooploox/oya/README.md

     $ oya secrets edit secrets.oya

 > You can use your favorite editor by setting the `EDITOR` environment variable.
-> The default is vim but you should be able to make it even with [GUI
+> The default is vim but you should be able to make it work even with [GUI
 > editors](https://github.com/mozilla/sops/issues/127).